Fifth Round: Matt's Response, Part A

 Matt5: No, that is not what I'm saying and that is a misapplication of the law of excluded middle.
 The law of excluded middle simply states that a statement is either true or false.
 Nothing more.
 Nothing less.
 It is either true or false that I believe God exists.
 It is either true or false that you believe God exists.
 That's it.

 Matt5: I am not saying that you "must" believe that God exists if you don't affirm belief in God.
-What I'm trying to say is that the term "lack of belief" is a non-falsifiable strategic stance held by atheists in an attempt to gain an unassailable position and that it is inconsistent with the grammatically passive claim of "lack of belief."
-And, atheists behave in a manner consistent with an active belief that no God exists, rather than a passive, and non-falsifiable, "I lack belief in God."
-As you have admitted earlier and as I pointed out above, you have a working assumption that God does not exist, if God does not exist you do not want to believe in Him; therefore, you do not want to believe in God because you have a working assumption He does not exist.
+What I'm trying to say is that the term, "lack of belief," is a non-falsifiable strategic stance held by atheists in an attempt to gain an unassailable position and that it is inconsistent with the grammatically passive claim of "lack of belief."
+And, atheists behave in a manner consistent with an active belief that no God exists rather than a passive and non-falsifiable "I lack belief in God."
+As you have admitted earlier and as I pointed out above, you have a working assumption that God does not exist, and if God does not exist, you do not want to believe in Him, therefore, you do not want to believe in God because you have a working assumption He does not exist.
 Therefore, it is logical to conclude that you are acting based upon your belief that no God exists.